GalihDJ/astrapay-simple-note-application/README.md

 ## Run Unit Test

-* To run unit test enter the command below:
+* To run unit test, enter the command below:
 ```bash
    mvn test
 ```

-* Alternate way is to navigate to test java file and click the green arrow or by pressing Ctrl+Shift+F10 on Windows
+* Alternative way is to navigate to test java file and click the green arrow or by pressing Ctrl+Shift+F10 on Windows
 ![img_1.png](screenshots/img_1.png)